Follow the convoy links provided for more information on each.

 In spite of all this, there was no loss of life, and on orders from the Admiralty she managed to get to Bandar Abbas that same evening, where she was further examined by the captain and 1st Mate William Taxt (in swimming trunks, no less), whereupon the captain announced she was going to be saved, though she was just barely hanging together.

 On Jan.
-2-1944 she stopped and picked up 72 seamen from the American Liberty ship Albert Gallatin, which had been torpedoed by the Japanese submarine I-26 (21 21N 59 58E) that same morning.
+2-1944, she stopped and picked up 72 seamen from the American Liberty ship Albert Gallatin, which had been torpedoed by the Japanese submarine I-26 (21 21N 59 58E) that same morning.
 The rescued men were landed at Aden on Jan.
 6, while Britannia continued with her cargo that same day and arrived Suez on Jan.
 11. She left Suez on Jan.
 13 for Port Said, where she arrived on the 15th, then departed that same day for Augusta, arriving Jan.
-21. Left the following day for Taranto where she arrived on the 24th, to depart on the 29th for Naples, arriving on Febr.
-6. On the 13th of that month she headed for Baltimore where she arrived on March 18-1944 for more permanent repairs.
-(The Voyage Record has information on convoys she was in during this time period, as well as her subsequent voyages)
+21. The following day, she proceeded to Taranto, where she arrived on the 24th, departing on the 29th for Naples, arriving on Febr.
+6 (via Augusta, according to Page 3).
+On the 13th of that month she headed for Baltimore, where she arrived on March 18 for more permanent repairs.
+(The Voyage Record has information on convoys she was in during this time period, as well as her subsequent voyages - as can be seen, she remained in Baltimore until June 23)

-Fred Turner, who sent me his story for inclusion in my "Warsailor Stories" section, says the following re Britannia:
+Fred Turner, who sent me his story for inclusion in my "Warsailor Stories" section, says the following re Britannia (he had just left Ole Bull):

-"My next ship was the M/T Britannia, which I joined on August 31st, 1944 in New York.
+"My next ship was the M/T Britannia, which I joined on August 31st, 1944 in New York (she had arrived New York from Algiers with Convoy GUS 48 on Aug.
+27, after having spent 3 weeks in Algiers).
 We left New York and sailed for the Mediterranean again.
 On October 2nd, 1944 we were in Port Sudan.
 Our next port was Aden.
 We sailed up the Persian Gulf to Abadan.
-After loading with octane gasoline, we returned by the Red Sea, Suez Canal, to Naples.
+After loading with octane gasoline, we returned by the Red Sea, Suez Canal*, to Naples.
 We were in Naples on the 16th of November, 1944.
 We arrived back in New York on the 13th of December, 1944".
+(Page 4 gives arrival New York as Dec.
+10)

-She's said to have lost a crew member on Nov.
+*She's said to have lost a crew member on Nov.
 5-1944, when Able Seaman Gotfred Tvedt died due to illness.
-He's commemorated at the Memorial for Seamen in Stavern, Norway (link below).
-According to her record, Britannia was in Port Said on that date.
+He's commemorated at the Memorial for Seamen in Stavern, Norway (link at the end of this page).
+According to her record, Britannia was in Port Said on that date, leaving that same day for Augusta, joining Convoy MKS 67 (later to Naples, as mentioned by F. Turner).
+This convoy will be added to an individual page in my Convoys section, but for now, the ships sailing in it are named in the section for ships in all MKS convoys.

 Sold in May-1950 to Enrico Insom, Rome, Italy and renamed